Achievable logoAchievable logo

 Rule 144 prohibits affiliates from quickly selling significant amounts of their “control” stock.
 Control stock is any stock held by an affiliate in the company they are an affiliate of.
 For example, all the Tesla Inc. stock (ticker: TSLA) held by Elon Musk is considered control stock.
 Affiliates like Mr. Musk are limited to liquidating (selling) the greater of the last four week’s trading average, or 1% of the outstanding shares, up to four times a year.

 If the customer is a registered representative in the securities industry, they’re prohibited from purchasing common stock initial public offerings (IPOs).
-This rule prevents securities professionals from buying up IPOs and leaving nothing for the public.
-The firm will know if these restrictions should be imposed by asking for the customer’s occupation.
+This restriction helps prevent securities professionals from buying up IPO shares before the public has access.
+The firm identifies whether these restrictions apply by asking for the customer’s occupation.

 Optional account information

-Firms must ask for many pieces of information when an account is opened, but some items are voluntarily provided.
-In particular, suitability questions are always optional for a customer to answer.
+Firms must request many items when an account is opened, but some information is provided voluntarily.
+In particular, suitability questions are always optional for the customer to answer.

 Suitability questions include: